vincent-lafouasse/vincent-lafouasse/README.md

 music lover tryna get a career in DSP or audio software engineering (maybe both)

+looking for an internship beginning in Fall 2024

 ## 🔬 GitHub Stats
 </br>
 <div align="center">